Case studies and Testimonials from our clients

 What they needed

 Alex Jones had an out-of-hours call-answering service in place, but it wasn’t serving the firm’s reputation.
-‘We’d worked with a Merseyside firm for years, but we had several issues,’ explains Paul.
-‘Calls went unanswered or weren’t forwarded, losing us business, for which we were never compensated.
-Operators had Liverpool accents, which wasn’t reassuring for a southern firm, and despite repeated requests there was often loud music or talking in the background.
+‘We’d worked with another firm for years, but we had several issues,’ explains Paul.
+‘Calls went unanswered or weren’t forwarded, losing us business, for which we were never compensated, and despite repeated requests there was often loud music or talking in the background.
 Finally, the call script wasn’t always followed, and operators weren’t guiding callers through the process.
 We knew we needed to change, but we had to find the right company.’

 When Alex heard about Frontline’s work for other funeral directors at a trade event, he and Paul decided to visit our Portsmouth HQ to see our operation first-hand.
 ‘The minute we walked out, we said to each other, “We have to do this!”’ recalls Paul.
 ‘We liked the fact we could choose our own script, and we were pleased there was a specialist funeral team – and if the Co-op were using them, we knew they had to be good.’